mojib2014/currency_exchange/README.md

 # Currency Exchange

-A React app that lets you get real time currency exchange info on the fly.
+A React app that lets you get real time currency exchange info on the fly, caching to reduce API calls.
 Built using `https://api.exchangerate.host` free awesome/fast API

 ## To deploy to Github Pages